tuangatech/RL-Projects/Gomoku/README.md

 - More checking (for reward shaping, threat_map), slower
 - Loss curve has any meaning?
 Not performance related.
 It tracks the training loss (typically MSE loss) between the predicted Q-values and the target Q-values.
 A low loss means:→ the network is getting better at fitting the targets it's given during training.
 It only tells you how well your model is fitting the experience data (replay buffer) it has seen.
 BUT — it does not guarantee the agent plays well.
 It says nothing about: Whether the experience was good.
 Whether the learned policy is actually strategic.
 - Reduce epsilon decay rate, plot epsilon
+- Ensure that the magnitude of intermediate rewards (e.g., threat-based rewards and fork rewards) is small compared to the win reward.
+This ensures that the agent prioritizes winning over accumulating intermediate rewards.
+- intermediate rewards: REWARD_LIVE3
+  - REWARD_LIVE2: weak threat
+  - REWARD_SEMI_OPEN3: a moderate threat, as it requires the opponent to block to prevent a win
+  - REWARD_LIVE3: a strong threat because it can easily become a winning line
+  - REWARD_FORK: A fork represents a significant strategic advantage, as it forces the opponent into a defensive position.
+  - As training progresses, you may want to reduce the influence of intermediate rewards (e.g., Live 2, Semi-Open 3) to encourage the agent to focus on winning.
+- To **verify reward**, we need to print out patterns detected from boards, print the board before and after a move, print 4-channel observation, print reward components to check if they match our expectation.

 ### Build a Deep Q-Network (DQN) Agent